 The Hearing Officer may continue a hearing to a later date for good cause.
-If the hearing is continued, the Hearing Officer shall inform the parties of the time and place of such further hearing and no further notice thereof need be given except as provided for in Section 4.8.
+If the hearing is continued, the Hearing Officer shall inform the parties of the time and place of such further hearing and no further notice thereof need be given.
 A hearing may also be continued by stipulation which is subject to concurrence of the Hearing Officer.
-The date to which the hearing is continued shall be set to allow for reasonable time for SCRTD to inform other interested parties of the continuance.

-4.13 DISCOVERY: RIGHTS AND PROCEDURES
+4.13 DISCOVERY: RIGHTS AND PROCEOURES